Review

 All art is from the official press kit!

 The story takes place in the land of Esperanto and follows the story of Dolores the heroine witch.
-Esperanto is a dreamland on the far side of the world where the tired are transported to for respite from everyday life, and though Dolores can’t seem to remember who she is, in reality she is eager to return there.
+Esperanto is a dreamland on the far side of the world where the tired are transported to for respite from everyday life, and though Dolores can’t seem to remember who she is in reality, she is eager to return there.
 This prompts her to go on a grand quest to find and ascend Jericho Tower, to beseech the King of Esperanto to return her to earth.
 That’s about the most I can say in detail without giving away too much, but there is more to say in the abstract.
 Most of the story is spent largely in observation of the various different peoples of the dreamworld, seeing where they live, what their problems are, and the ways Dolores impacts them.
 Most platformer games don’t put a lot of effort into contextualizing the locations you visit and characters you find, but SomnaBuster does take the time to present their place in the world and I really appreciate that.

 As for the narrative as a whole though, my feelings on it are a bit complicated.
 Much of the game’s dialogue is written in a very obtuse manner, and while it would be low hanging fruit to suggest that this is textbook artsy indie game nonsense, I would actually defend it in the sense that these more cryptic messages feel right at home in a dreamland setting.
 I also really enjoyed the way that the story wasn’t content to present obvious answers for every zone in the game, as some of the conclusions to each mini-story were genuinely unexpected and left me with more to chew on than a bog standard game narrative.
 That being said, there are times where the more obtuse language slides into territory that I can really only describe as sophistry in service of conclusions that are a bit too kitschy in light of everything else in the game.
 There are also definitely some tonal issues where the game looks and usually acts the part of a more family friendly affair, but often has this weird sense of adult oriented humor which at times made me question who exactly this tale was aimed towards.
 On the whole I think the term “mixed” probably best describes the narrative in SomnaBuster, as it’s an interesting convergence of insight and foolishness, lightness and seriousness, and naivete and maturity.
 I’d certainly say I liked the story more than not, mainly because it feels extremely true to its own setting, but small things add up that distract from its strengths.